okayniti/SnapLens/README.md

 ## What is SnapLens?

 People take screenshots of assignments, payments, notes, and links — but they get buried and forgotten.
-SnapLens uses AI to:
+SnapLens is a Vision Language Model (VLM), that uses AI to:

 1. **Read** screenshot text (OCR)
 2. **Understand** why you saved it (LLM intent detection)